 Teen Counseling is an affordable and accessible online therapy platform for those aged 13-19.
 Teens can get help and support for a range of issues such as relationship trouble, depression, or anger issues.
 Parents or legal guardians can also receive parental advice.

-Once matched to a suitable therapist, you and your teen can communicate with them via message, phone, and video in your own separate and confidential therapy rooms.
+Once matched to a suitable therapist, you and your teen can communicate with them via message, phone, and video in your own separate therapy rooms.

 Matching you with a suitable therapist starts with a brief questionnaire.